felixleopoldo/benchpress/README.md

 ### Cloning the repository

-`$ git clone https://github.com/felixleopoldo/benchpress.git && cd benchpress`
+`$ git clone https://github.com/felixleopoldo/benchpress.git && cd benchpress && pip install -r requirements.txt`

 #### Notes
 On some systems, you might also have to explicitly install squash-tools.
 This can be done using conda as